Women in Midlife: Finally the Woman I Could Have Been

 Sometimes through anxiety.

-Sometimes through a growing sense that the life we built no longer fits the way it once did.
+Sometimes, through a growing sense that the life we built no longer fits the way it once did.

 Learning to Say No